ck2136/SurvivalCurveExtraction/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

+For convenience, the `monotone_check()` function has been implemented in the shinyapp so if the user doesn’t want to deal with it manually, the application will deal with it foryou.
+(The user should still do a data check to make sure that the \(S(t)\) are monotone decreasing).

 Once the data has been checked for monotone decreasing, we can go ahead and use the cleaned `df1edited` file as our first file indicated by Guyot et al. The next **.csv** file needs to look like below: